arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - Command-line interfaces
 ---

-A favourite activity of young github-bers is writing CLI (command-line interfaces) for anything.
+A favourite activity of fresh github-bers is writing CLI (command-line interfaces) for anything.

 Every programmer uses CLI **(true)**, so writing CLI makes you more professional **(false)**.